th2-net/th2-check1/README.md

 ### 2.9.1

-+ sequence check rule matches message filters to a messages by key fields only when the check order option is disabled
++ fixed problem with using full verification instead of verification by key fields to matching filter in sequence rule when order check is disabled

 ### 2.9.0